-With the new M1 chip, the Apple Silicon inside this 3-pound beast runs circles around most Windows laptops when it comes to sheer performance.
+Thanks to the M1 chip, the Apple Silicon inside this 3-pound beast runs circles around most Windows laptops when it comes to sheer performance.
 Just as important, the new MacBook Pro M1 outlasts the competition on battery life — by a lot.
 We’re talking more than 16 hours of endurance.
+In fact, it's so good it won the award for longest-lasting laptop in our Tom's Guide Awards 2021.
 My only complaint is that Apple hasn’t touched the design.

 Starting at $1,299, the MacBook Pro’s biggest competitor is really the $999 MacBook Air M1, which has a dimmer display and shorter (but still great) battery life along with a slightly weaker 7-core GPU for its starting configuration.
 So is the MacBook Pro $300 better?
 My MacBook Pro M1 review will help answer this question for you.